 The Musician Spotlight Series shines a light on up-and-coming bands and solo acts creating heartfelt and original work across genres, giving them an opportunity to talk about their music, their collaborators, and why they do what they do.

-“With the release of last summer’s debut full length The Circle, Toronto’s Marlon Chaplin has carved out a respectable place in an ever-evolving indie landscape.
+“With the release of his debut full length The Circle, Toronto’s Marlon Chaplin has carved out a respectable place in an ever-evolving indie landscape.
 Garnering widespread critical acclaim (Indie88, The Rock Source) and an always expanding fanbase, Marlon continues to grow and strengthen both as a performer and songwriter, showcasing a prolific output and unwavering drive”.

 When did you know you wanted to be a musician?